benmarwick/ctv-archaeology/Archaeology.md

 ### Quantitative Analysis

 - `r pkg("tabula")` provides several tests and measures of diversity: heterogeneity and evenness (Brillouin, Shannon, Simpson, etc.), richness and rarefaction (Chao1, Chao2, ACE, ICE, etc.), turnover and similarity (Brainerd-Robinson, etc.).
 The package make it easy to visualize count data and statistical thresholds: rank vs. abundance plots, heatmaps, Ford (1962) and Bertin (1977) diagrams.
-- `r pkg("dimensio")` provides simple Principal Components Analysis (PCA) and Correspondence Analysis (CA) based on the Singular Value Decomposition (SVD).
-This package provides S4 classes and methods to compute, extract, summarize and visualize results of multivariate data analysis.
-It also includes methods for partial bootstrap validation.
 - `r pkg("skyscapeR")` for data reduction, visualization and analysis in skyscape archaeology, archaeoastronomy and cultural astronomy.
 - `r github("ISAAKiel/quantAAR")` contains tidy wrappers and useful utility function for common applications of exploratory statistics in archaeology.